Richie Incognito: Involuntary commitment

 On May 23, 2018, Incognito was placed on an "involuntary psychiatric hold" for his part in an altercation at a Life Time Fitness health club in Boca Raton, Florida.
 Incognito allegedly threw a tennis ball and a dumbbell at another gym patron.
 He was reported to be in an "altered, paranoid state," suspecting that he was being spied on.
 On June 6, 2018, he was back in training, hoping to get back to the NFL.

 Funeral home incident and arrest

-On August 20, 2018, Incognito was arrested and taken into custody after an incident at a funeral home where he threatened to shoot the employees while making funeral arrangements for his father.
+On August 20, 2018, Incognito was arrested after an incident at a funeral home where he threatened to shoot employees while making funeral arrangements for his father.
 Police seized two Glocks, three rifles, and a suppressor for a handgun in Incognito's truck.
-Employees told Scottsdale police that Incognito wanted his father's head cut off for research purposes, and that he had walked through the funeral home punching caskets and throwing objects.
+Employees told Scottsdale police that Incognito wanted his father's head to be donated for research purposes, and that he had walked through the funeral home punching caskets and throwing objects.
 Incognito was charged with disorderly conduct and making threats.